Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 Stone Fill Slope Protection

 At the size specified in the hydraulics memo, stone fill should be used to protect any disturbed channel banks or roadway slopes at the inlet and outlet, up to a height of at least one-foot above the top of the opening.
 It may be necessary to place stone around the outlet of the structure to reduce scour and erosion.
 Stone should not constrict the channel or structure opening.
-When applicable, we recommend consulting your ANR River Management Engineer regarding rock grade control at the outlet to limit the vertical grade adjustment downstream.

 More Information: Hydraulics Manual